-The Committee on Recognized Student Organizations (CORSO) reviews applications and makes recommendations to the Director of the Center for Leadership & Involvement.
-Applications for the 2020-2021 cycle are now closed.
-Applications for the 2021-2022 cycle will open in April 2021.
+The Committee on Recognized Student Organizations (CORSO) reviews applications and makes recommendations to the Director of the Center for Leadership & Involvement on which prospective organizations should receive RSO status.

 In order for your application to be considered, please make sure you submit all of the required application components.
 These include:

 1) Approval/Sponsorship Form: All new RSOs are required to find a faculty or staff advisor who is willing to sponsor your organization and assist the group as needed.
 This advisor is separate from your Center for Leadership & Involvement or UCSC advisor, who will be assigned to you once your organization is approved.

 Click here to download the Approval/Sponsorship Form.
 This is the only form that you will have to print, scan, and upload as a PDF as part of your online application through Blueprint (page 4).
 Feel free to stop by the Student Activities Center, RC 001, and use our scanner!

 If you are interested in starting a Community Service RSO, you will need approval from Sarah Wagener, Assistant Director of Student Leadership Development and Advising with University Community Service Center.

 This form must be submitted with the rest of your application, so we encourage you to contact advisors as soon as possible in order to obtain the required signatures.

 2) Organizational Information Questionnaire: The online application requires you to name a contact person and list names and Student ID numbers for seven other students who are interested in joining the proposed RSO.
 You will also be asked to answer questions about your organization.
 Please be descriptive and thorough.
 Here are some of the questions so you can begin to prepare your responses:

 - Briefly state the purpose/mission of your organization (1-2 sentences)